Anyscale adds $40M to bring its Ray-based distributed computing tech to the enterprise masses – TechCrunch

 The company’s first build of Anyscale — which will let organizations build multi-cloud applications from a single machine and use serverless architecture that scales up and down to meet application demands — has yet to launch commercially: it is in a private beta and the plan is to launch it fully next year.

-There has been interest from financial services, retail, and manufacturing companies, Stoica said, with companies working in design, informatics and medical research (and Covid-19 vaccines) also using the private beta.
+There has been interest from financial services, retail and manufacturing companies, Stoica said, with companies working in design, informatics and medical research (and COVID-19 vaccines) also using the private beta.

-The Series B is being led by previous investor NEA, with Andreessen Horowitz (a16z), Intel Capital, and Foundation Capital also participating.
+The Series B is being led by previous investor NEA, with Andreessen Horowitz (a16z), Intel Capital and Foundation Capital also participating.
 A16z led the company’s Series A less than a year ago (a $20 million round in December).

 Intel, meanwhile, is a strategic investor.
-Along with other tech giants like Microsoft, Intel is using Ray’s distributing computing model to run projects.
+Along with other tech giants like Microsoft, Intel is using Ray’s distributed computing model to run projects.

 Stoica — who also co-founded Databricks, Conviva and was one of the original developers of Apache Spark — and Nishihara declined to comment in an interview on Anyscale’s valuation, but Stoica confirmed that the round was oversubscribed.
 The company has now raised just over $60 million.